Churchill war ministry: 10 May—Churchill succeeds Chamberlain

 On the morning of Friday, 10 May, Germany invaded the Netherlands, Belgium, and Luxembourg.
 Chamberlain initially felt that a change of government at such a time would be inappropriate, but upon being given confirmation that Labour would not serve under him, he announced to the war cabinet his intention to resign.
-Scarcely more than three days after he had opened the debate, Chamberlain went to Buckingham Palace to resign as prime minister.
+Scarcely more than three days after he had opened the debate, Chamberlain went to Buckingham Palace to resign as Prime Minister.
 Despite resigning as PM, however, he continued to be the leader of the Conservative Party.
-He explained to the King why Halifax, whom the King thought the obvious candidate, did not want to become prime minister.
-The King then sent for Churchill and asked him to form a new government; according to Churchill, there was no stipulation that it must be a coalition government.
+He explained to the King why Halifax, whom the King thought the obvious candidate, did not want to become Prime Minister.
+The King then sent for Churchill, and asked him to form a new government; according to Churchill, there was no stipulation that it must be a coalition government.

-At 21:00 on 10 May, Chamberlain announced the change of prime minister over the BBC.
-Churchill's first act as prime minister was to ask Attlee and Greenwood to come and see him at Admiralty House.
+At 21:00 on 10 May, Chamberlain announced the change of leadership over the BBC.
+Churchill's first act as PM was to ask Attlee and Greenwood to come and see him at Admiralty House.
 Next, he wrote to Chamberlain to thank him for his promised support.
 He then began to construct his coalition cabinet with the assistance of Attlee and Greenwood.
-Their conference went on into the early hours of Saturday and they reached a broad agreement on the composition of the new war cabinet, subject to Labour Party confirmation.
+Their conference went on into the early hours of Saturday, and they reached a broad agreement on the composition of the new war cabinet, subject to Labour Party confirmation.
 Attlee and Greenwood were confident of securing this on Saturday after Churchill promised that more than a third of government positions would be offered to Labour members, including some of the key posts.